 Carrie OleshAssociate Director for Admissions

 Carrie Olesh began her Hope admissions career in the summer of 2011 after moving back to the states from Dusseldorf, Germany.
-She is currently responsible for recruiting students to Hope from Indiana and the northeastern United States.
+She is a regional representative living in Portland, Oregon, and is responsible for recruiting students to Hope from the Pacific Northwest and the Northeastern United States.

 - B.A., telecommunications with a minor in comparative literature, Indiana University, 1986

 Carrie loves working with people.
 In her early career, she worked in marketing and public relations for Storer Cable Communications, in Miami, Florida.
 She then moved to Chicago and was employed by Viacom in a sales and marketing role.
 After several years there, she left to raise a family and moved to Cincinnati.

 Her husband’s career moved their family to Dusseldorf in fall 2008, where she had the opportunity to serve on the board of Youth Compass, a Christian organization that allows third-culture kids to be in community with other students of their age from different countries while participating in service projects and mission trips.